Performance management of construction suppliers and consultants

 - are supported to achieve the agreed expectations

 - are monitored and assessed on performance

 - if issues arise, we will aim to resolve them before escalation

 Performance reviews are required across a number of different services provided to the Ministry.
 We measure the performance based on the particular service you have offered for each individual project.
 We focus on how well you have performed in key deliverable areas such as:

-Performance reviews enable the Ministry to understand how our suppliers are performing and how we can improve our processes and systems as Ministry.
+Performance reviews enable the Ministry to understand how our suppliers are performing and how we can improve our processes and systems.

 Each completed performance assessment builds the performance profile of any given supplier and enables both parties to identify areas where performance exceeds expectations or challenges have arisen, as well as trends and opportunities.

 Over time, the Ministry will use this additional information to assist with procurement decisions ensuring that suppliers and opportunities are awarded based on best fit and best performance.